-We have already mentioned that the existence of a non-trivial solution of a compensation equation impose essential restrictions on parameters of a problem.
-Just the example of these restrictions is the definition of coupling constant $g(z_0)$ in~(\ref{eq:gz0}), which is really of an appropriate magnitude for the electro-weak coupling.
-It is advisable to consider other possibilities for spontaneous generation of effective interactions in the electro-weak theory and to find out, which restrictions on physical parameters may be imposed by an existence of non-trivial solutions.
+As a rule the existence of a non-trivial solution of a compensation equation impose essential restrictions on parameters of a problem.
+Just the example of these restrictions is the definition of coupling constant $g(z_0)$ in~(\ref{eq:gz0}).
+It is advisable to consider other possibilities for spontaneous generation of effective interactions and to find out, which restrictions on physical parameters may be imposed by an existence of non-trivial solutions.
 In the present work we consider possibilities of definition of links between important physical parameters, first of all with relation to the fine structure constant $\alpha$.